NickyFrs/MP2---General-Knoledge-Quiz/README.md

 **Manual Testing**

-- Manual testing was carried out on all the links and buttons on every page - all links in the footers and the navbars.
+- Manual testing was carried out on all the buttons on every page.
-- The read more and submit buttons were all checked as well.
-- The collapse feature on the About page works fine.
+- The start buttons on the homepage was checked.
-- The website was inspected using Google Chrome Dev Tools to view it on mobile and tablet versions.
-Each page was viewed and tested in these views.
-- A small and quick peer review was carried out for look and responsiveness which came up with positive feedback.
+- Transitions between pages working properly.
+- Questions working and presented one at the time.
+- options selectable.
+- Counters and End of quiz checked.

 ## Deployment of Website